 Consume fruits and vegetables every day

-What are the healthy eating tips to follow during Ramadan?
+What are the top Ramadan healthy eating tips to follow during the Holy Month?

 The top healthy eating tips during Ramadan include:

 - Have a balanced meal at suhoor that can last through the Iftar.